ShadowDraco/frolics-chaos/README.md

   <br><br>

   - added **Lovely** enchantment (max level 3)
     - "silk touch" spawners
     - when holding the enchanted **Tool**:
       - regeneration when hit by a mob (not projectiles or explosions they caused)
       - restore small amount of hunger as well
-    - when using the enchanted item:
       - spawns heart particles on block break **( not working anyone know why??)**
-      - gives massive regeneration to hurt mobs
+      - gives massive regeneration to hurt mobs (undead can't regenerate)
     - Saves you from the wrath of Ruby!

   <br><br>